khanlab/cvpl_tools/docs/GettingStarted/segmentation_pipeline.rst

 2. Result is not cached.
 Ideally the pipeline is run once and we get the result, but more often than not the result may need to be used in different places (visualization, analysis etc.).
-Caching these results makes sure computation is done only once, which is necessary when we work with costly algorithms on hundreds of GBs of data.
+Caching these results makes sure computation is done only once, which is necessary when we work with costly algorithms on hundreds of GBs of data (of course it's still best to first test on a slice of <1GB of data).

 The basic idea to address 1) is to put visualization as part of the cell_count function, and to address
 2) is to cache the result of each step into a file in a :code:`CacheDirectory`.
-It will provide:
+In more details, we want a image processing pipeline that provide:

 1. dask-support.
 Inputs are expected to be either numpy array, dask array, or :code:`cvpl.im.ndblock.NDBlock` objects.
 In particular, dask.Array and NDBlock are suitable for